ozguryazilimas/wp-postane/wp-missed-schedule/readme.txt

 That's it!

-There are various versions with the time of checking variable from 1 minute to 24 hours ...
+There are various versions with the time of checking variable from 10 minutes to 24 hours.

 For example, you will want to install the version with a time of checking 1 hour, perform the following:

-rename wp-missed-schedule.60 to wp-missed-schedule.php
+rename wp-missed-schedule.060 to wp-missed-schedule.php

 Simple!
+= Step by Step Installation =
 = For users of single WordPress 2.5+ to 4.1+ (via FTP) =
 1. Download WP Missed Schedule from WordPress.org plugin repository.
 1. Upload it into /wp-content/plugins`/wp-missed-schedule/` via FTP.